alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/eda/index.md

 def _assert_identical_values(df: pd.DataFrame) -> pd.Series:
     assert (df.iloc[1:, :] == df.iloc[0, :]).all().all()
     return df.iloc[0, :]

-roaster_map = df[["roaster", "roaster_country"]].groupby("roaster").first()["roaster_country"]
 ```

 ### Region of origin

-Most coffees come from certain regions of the world, which produce coffees which are generally similar in flavour profile (eg African coffees are typically more acidic and South American coffees more nutty.)
+Most coffees come from certain regions of the world, and the coffees from each region tend to be similar in flavour profile (eg African coffees are typically more acidic and South American coffees more nutty.)
 Therefore it may be useful to categorise the countries by region.

 The mapping from regions to countries has been manually compiled and stored in [`regions.json`](https://github.com/alxhslm/coffee-rating-prediction/blob/main/data/regions.json).
 We need to load this JSON file, invert the mapping so that it goes from country to region, and then engineer a new column for the region.